Entanglement Hamiltonian Tomography in Quantum Simulation

 Such a spin model is realized with trapped ions, as a long range Ising model $J_{ij}= J /|i-j|^{\eta}$ with $0 \leq \eta \leq 3$ \cite{Monroe2019,Brydges2019,Kokail2019}, and for laser excited Rydberg atoms with Van der Waals interaction $\eta=6$ \cite{Browaeys2020}.
 Our discussion below will proceed in three steps.
-We will first demonstrate EHT applied to Ising ground states by means of theoretical simulations, finding agreement with BW predictions with a moderate measurement budget.
+We will first demonstrate EHT applied to Ising ground states by means of theoretical simulations, finding that we can compare directly with BW predictions with a moderate measurement budget.
 Second, we apply EHT to quenches to a critical point.
 We make an ansatz supported by CFT predictions to determine the EH and ES, and compare EHT runs to the exact theoretical results.
+This establishes EHT as framework in quantum simulation to observe and test features of BW and CFT in context of lattice models.
 Finally, we return to EHT for quench dynamics in experimental trapped-ion quantum simulation already described in Fig.~\ref{fig:Exp}.

-\textbf{EHT for ground states \& BW ansatz --} As a first demonstration of EHT we perform numerical experiments on ground states of a long-range Ising chain (\ref{eq:Ising}) with open boundary conditions and $\eta = 2.5$.
-In particular we construct ans{\"a}tze for a subsystem $A$ of the form \mbox{$\tilde{H}_A = \sum_{j<i \in A} \tilde{J}_{ij} \sigma_i^x \sigma_j^x + \sum_{i \in A} \tilde{B}_i \sigma_i^z$} and study the tomographically constructed EH as a function of the transverse field $B$, crossing the phase transition between a paramagnetic phase and symmetry-broken phase with a closing entanglement gap.
-Such an ansatz allows for an ab-initio test of BW predictions for lattice models, and enables an efficient reconstruction of the reduced density matrix from very few measurements.
+\textbf{EHT for ground states \& BW lattice ansatz --} As a first demonstration of EHT we perform numerical experiments on ground states of a long-range Ising chain (\ref{eq:Ising}) with open boundary conditions and $\eta = 2.5$.
+For a subsystem $A$ of this system, we employ the base level ansatz with a deformed system Hamiltonian, i.e. \mbox{$\tilde{H}_A = \sum_{j<i \in A} \tilde{J}_{ij} \sigma_i^x \sigma_j^x + \sum_{i \in A} \tilde{B}_i \sigma_i^z$}, and $\mathcal{K}_A = 0$.
+We study the tomographically constructed EH as a function of the transverse field $B$, crossing the phase transition between a paramagnetic phase and symmetry-broken phase with a closing entanglement gap.
+Here, EHT allows for an ab-initio test of BW predictions for lattice models, and enables an efficient reconstruction of the reduced density matrix from very few measurements.